qiogle/qiogle.github.io/thoughts.md

 #### Review and training

 + Review tickets every x days
-+ Practice tickets that are representative of case types
++ Practice tickets that are representative of case types: unclear, upset

 #### Should we offer phone support?